jbagg/QtZeroConf/README.md

 ```
 It is recommend, but not required, that you connect a slot to QZeroConf's error() signal.

 3) Connect a slot to QZeroConf's serviceAdded() signal.
-When serviceAdded() is emitted, it passes a pointer to the QZeroConfService recently discovered.
+When serviceAdded() is emitted, it passes the QZeroConfService recently discovered.
+QZeroConfServices are [shared objects](http://doc.qt.io/qt-5/implicit-sharing.html).
+They are safe to use between threads.

 4) Optionally connect a slot to QZeroConf's serviceRemoved() signal to received status when the service is unpublished.
-ServiceRemoved() passes a pointer to the service being removed.  **Do not make delayed connections with ServiceRemoved() signal.**
+ServiceRemoved() passes the QZeroConfService being removed.

 5) Call startBrowser() with the type of the service to browse for and optionally the protocol to use.